-Today’s market may seem at first glance, a poor time to purchase your DREAM HOME.
+Today’s market may not seem like the ideal time to purchase your DREAM HOME,

 But underneath all that enthusiasm, there are certain to be plenty of questions lingering.
 Here are some common home buying concerns that might come up when you consider if you can afford a home – and six ways to get past them.